Microsoft/azure-docs.pl-pl/articles/logic-apps/logic-apps-enterprise-integration-b2b-list-errors-solutions.md

 **Opis błędu**: nie znaleziono umowy z tożsamościami: ' AS2Identity ':: ' Partner1 ' and'AS2Identity ':: ' Partner3 '

-**Akcja użytkownika**: nieprawidłowa AS2-from lub AS2-do dla umowy.
+**Akcja użytkownika**: nieprawidłowa AS2-From lub AS2-To skonfigurowana dla umowy.
 Skoryguj AS2 komunikatu "AS2-from" lub "AS2-to" lub "Umowa", aby dopasować identyfikatory AS2 w nagłówkach wiadomości AS2 z konfiguracjami umowy.

 ## <a name="as2"></a>AS2